Chicago blues musician Lonnie Brooks dies at 83

 “Then one night, I saw Magic Sam (Maghett) in a little blues club on the South Side.
 He went on stage right after he’d gotten into a big fight with his girlfriend, and it was like he was taking it out on his guitar.
 I seen how it came from the heart, so I went home to the basement, and got into that mood that Magic Sam had been in, and the blues came to me,” Brooks said.

-He toured for many years with his son Wayne and Ronnie, who are both guitar players.
+He toured for many years with his sons Wayne and Ronnie, who are both guitar players.

 “He was a great family man and a great musician and did a hell of a job with both,” Ronnie Baker Brooks said.